aimand/DataScienceSpecialization/6.Statistical-Inference/README.md

-The repository of the Regression Models course!
+The repository of the Statistical Inference  course!